Analysis and Mitigation of Shared Resource Contention on Heterogeneous Multicore: An Industrial Case Study: Analyzing the Effects of Shared Resource Contention

-Lastly, Figure~\ref{fig:headpose-cdf} shows the time distributions for the HopeNet-Lite task.
-Similar to the SLAM task, the HopeNet-Lite task is also slowed down when the two are run together (on different cores/GPU), going from an average inference time of $\sim$34 ms alone to $\sim$37 ms alongside the SLAM task.
-When the DoS attacks are then added, the average inference time increases again to $\sim$48 ms.
+Second, inset (d) shows the execution time distributions of the HopeNet-Lite DNN task.
+Note that when it runs together with the SLAM (on different cores/GPU), its average inference time increase from $\sim$34 ms (solo) to $\sim$37 ms (+SLAM).
+When the DoS attacks are then added (+SLAM\&DoS), however, the average inference time increases again to $\sim$48 ms. From these, we can infer that the DNN task itself is sensitive to both the SLAM task---especially with its Mapping thread, which may be contending DRAM bandwidth with the DNN---and the DoS attack task, which causes contention on a specific LLC bank.